DIY Fence Project

 • Tools: Post hole digger, staple gun, circular saw, mini pocket jig, 3 lb hammer

-Stretch 1 (smaller side): ~XX ft long, stepped design to follow grade, includes a gate
+Stretch 1 (smaller side): ~35 ft long, stepped design to follow grade, includes a gate

-Stretch 2 (hill side): ~XX ft long, follows the slope through woods using post anchors
+Stretch 2 (hill side): ~115 ft long, follows the slope through woods using post anchors

 Gate Hardware Kit